alexdavydov/dr-fla-mongo/README.md

 Interface:
 * /store - POST endpoint, accepts a JSONObject or JSONArray of "uid,name,date,md5checksum".
 Expects application/json content-type, all fields are mandatory.
 Checksum is calculated as MD5 hash of JSON string of date,name,uid sorted by key name.
 Stores the structure in Mongo backend.
 See tests/ directory for sample JSON.
 * /count - GET endpoint, accepts 2 mandatory parameters, "uid" and "date".
-Returns a number of occurences of particular uid on a given day.
+Returns a number of occurrences of particular uid on a given day.

 Configuration:
 application/app.py accepts "-c" parameter with path to config file, otherwise "config/test.cfg" is used. -d enables Flask debug mode.